amoskong/cqlping/README.rst

 and use them as primary key.
 So each ping will increase a new row.

 The blob val will be assigned a random string, the size is decided by `-s` argument (default: 60).
-Plus the two bigint, so the default reply packet size is 64 bytes.
+Plus the two bigint, so the default verify packet size is 64 bytes.

 Use existing schema:
 -------------------

-We must assign `request-query` and `reply-query` arguments for using existing schema.
+We must assign `request-query` and `verify-query` arguments for using existing schema.

 Current code always update one row with hardcode primary key in query arguments,